 S Corporations can have a maximum of 100 shareholders (or members in the case of an LLC), and other restrictions also apply.
 An LLC or C Corporation that chooses an S Corporation election must fulfill its underlying entity’s compliance requirements.

-How to Help Your Clients Register Their Business Structure
+How to Help Your Clients Register a New Business

 How can you help your clients make informed decisions while avoiding the risk of giving them guidance you’re not legally authorized to provide?
 First and foremost, ensure you only provide advice within your realm of expertise and the authority of your licensure and credentialing.
 So, as a licensed accountant or tax advisor, you may educate and advise on how a business structure will affect your clients’ tax obligations.
 However, you may not advise about the liability ramifications associated with any business entity type.